-Electric Ireland Superhomes is a One Stop Shop which looks after all the key stages of a home energy retrofit, from retrofit design through to project completion and payment of SEAI grant funding.
-We engage leading contractors and experienced retrofit specialists to offer you expert guidance through an often complex process.
-Our aim is to provide homeowners with peace of mind, quality assurance, and, when the retrofit is complete, the best home possible.
+Electric Ireland Superhomes is a One Stop Shop which looks after all the key stages of a home energy retrofit, from initial design through to project completion.
+Along with payment of SEAI grant funding.
+We engage leading contractors and experienced specialists to offer you expert guidance through an often complex process.
+Our aim is to provide homeowners with peace of mind and quality assurance.
+When the upgrade is complete, the best home possible.

 What is a retrofit?

 A home energy retrofit involves carrying out a number of energy upgrade measures in one installation.
 Aiming to achieve a warmer, more comfortable, energy efficient home with a BER rating of between B2 and A1.
 Electric Ireland Superhomes’ philosophy is based on the view that a home is an interrelated and interdependent energy system so we look at the overall effect of a combination of energy measures, including a heat pump, to improve the energy performance of your home.

 Niki & Davin bought a traditional 1970s bungalow on a beautiful site in Oughterard, Co.
 Galway with a plan to transform it from a cold home with a BER rating of F into a cosy forever home.

 Cormac Madden & his wife Mary O’Toole upgraded their 4-bedroom Dublin home, starting in 2016.
 The original two storey had a BER rating of G when they first moved in.

 Aoife and Paul live with their three children in a bungalow, built in the early 80s, just outside Shinrone, Co.
 Offaly.